Akurathi/2019-Fall-AI/README.md

 * Homepage: [https://badriadhikari.github.io](https://badriadhikari.github.io)

 ## About the Course
 * This course provides an introduction to artificial intelligence (AI).
-The list of topics may include search, planning, knowledge-based reasoning, probabilistic inference, machine learning, natural language processing, and practical applications. \[3 credit units\].
+The list of topics may include introduction introduction to artificial neural networks, search, planning, knowledge-based reasoning, probabilistic inference, machine learning, natural language processing, and practical applications. \[3 credit units\].

-* The contents of this course have been re-designed so that there is less overlap with other courses offered in our department.
-For this reason topics such as "Local Search Algorithms & Optimization Problems" (Chapter 4), "Learning Probabilistic Models, EM Algorithm" (Chapter 20), and "Reinforcement Learning" (Chapter 21), will not be covered in detail in this course.
-These topics, however, will be covered in the following courses - Deep Learning (CMP SCI 4390/5390), Machine Learning (CMP SCI 4340/5240), Data Mining (CMP SCI 4342), and Evolutionary Computation (CMP SCI 4320).

 **Prerequisites**
 * CMP SCI 3130 (Design and Analysis of Algorithms) or Graduate Standing in CS